redux-form/redux-form/docs/api/FieldArray.md

 #### `meta.valid : boolean`

 > `true` if the field value passes validation (has no validation errors).
 Opposite of `invalid`.

+#### `meta.warning : String` [optional]

+> The warning for this field array if its value is not passing warning validation.
+Array-specific
+> errors should be returned from the validation function as an `_warning` key on the array.

 ## Iteration